Sadiq Jalal al-Azm: Early life and education

 Al-Azm was born in 1934 in Damascus, Syrian Republic, into the influential Al-Azm family, who were of Turkish or Arab origins.
-The Al-Azm family rose to prominence in the eighteenth century under the rule of the Ottoman Empire in Greater Syria.
+The Al-Azm family rose to prominence in the eighteenth century under the rule of the Ottoman Empire in the region of Syria.
 Al-Azm's father, Jalal al-Azm, was one of the Syrian secularists who was known to admire Mustafa Kemal Atatürk's secularist reforms in the Republic of Turkey.

 Al-Azm was schooled in Beirut, Lebanon, earning a B.A. in Philosophy from the American University of Beirut in 1957.
 Al-Azm earned an M.A. in 1959 and a Ph.D. in 1961 from Yale University, majoring in Modern European Philosophy.

 Career

 In 1963, after finishing his Ph.D., he began teaching at the American University of Beirut.
 His 1968 book Al-Nakd al-Dhati Ba’da al-Hazima (Self-Criticism After the Defeat) (Dar al-Taliah, Beirut) analyzes the impact of the Six-Day War on Arabs.
 Many of his books are banned in Arab nations (with the exception of Lebanon).

 He was a professor of Modern European Philosophy in the Department of Philosophy and Sociology at the University of Damascus from 1977 to 1999.
 He continued to be active in lecturing at European and American universities as a visiting professor.
 In 2004, he won the Erasmus Prize with Fatema Mernissi and Abdulkarim Soroush.
 In 2004 he received the Dr. Leopold Lucas Prize awarded on behalf of the Protestant Faculty of the University of Tübingen by Professor Eilert Herms with an address entitled "Islam and Secular Humanism" In 2005, he became a Dr. Honoris Causa at Hamburg University.
 In 2015 he was awarded the Goethe Medal by the president of the Goethe Institute.